tpatel0/PIC-16A-spotify-project/README.md

 **1. read data, and drop unused columns.**
   In the first we load the cleaned csv file from gitHub url and display it:
    <img width="703" alt="Screen Shot 2022-12-10 at 6 14 55 PM" src="https://user-images.githubusercontent.com/114253491/206880606-9d421d32-4c65-4440-b776-8d8fb5365f06.png">
+   *fig 1. cleanCSV(head): the above figure shows the first few rows of the slice of the million playlists data we are working with in this project.*
 **2. Collect input:**
   An instance of the class FindPlaylists is created, and input is prompted as per the __init__(self,data) method of the class.
   We ask for an Artist Name and Song Name from that Artist.
 Only one is required to generate the playlist.